 When a pupil's behaviour becomes challenging, a functional assessment may be undertaken by the behaviour team if staff are unable to figure out the function of a pupil's behaviour and/or needs additional support to devise and implement strategies for certain behaviours of concern.

-The staff team will make a referral outlining all the strategies they have tried so far and the outcomes of each.
-The behaviour team will take data and do in-situ observations in order to identify the function, and to devise appropriate strategies.
-These are discussed with the class teams and parents where possible.
+The behaviour team will support the class team in completing a functional analysis though the use of recording, observations and analysis of data.
+They will then use this information to help devise appropriate strategies to meet the need of the identified function of behaviour.
+These strategies are discussed with the class teams and parents where possible.
 The result of the functional assessments will inform the Behaviour Support Plans (BSP), Behaviour Support Needs (BSN) or Behaviour Support Considerations (BSC) documents.

-5. Behaviour Support Plans
+Behaviour Support Documents

 Every pupil has some form of behaviour support document as we recognize that all pupils require a personalised approach in helping to meet their needs and reduce the need for pupils to communicate distress through challenging behaviours.
+Pupil's individual risk assessments and incident recording data help staff to determine which document will be appropriate to meet their individual needs.

-The majority of pupils have a Behaviour Support Considerations (BSC) document which is a single sided document which outlines the Environmental, Skills Teaching and Direct Interventions required to support pupils.
+The majority of pupils have a Behaviour Support Considerations (BSC) document which is a single sided document which outlines the Proactive Environmental, Skills Teaching and Direct Interventions required to support pupils.
 These sections ensure that all staff working with pupils use constant strategies to meet their needs.